The country Gambia

 The income of the country comes mainly from tourism.
 Most tourists come for the beautiful sunny weather and beautiful beaches.
-The local population lives mainly on fishing and agriculture, all very small.
-There is a lot of unemployment in the country because there is little industry.
+The local population lives mainly on fishing and agriculture, all very small scale.
+There is high unemployment, because the country has little industry.
 Bartering is common.
-When people work there, they earn about 1200 dalasis. € 1, - is now about 39 dalasis.
-Is expected that as a family form a social network.
-The Gambians That is, that they take care of those who have no income.
-That puts a heavy burden on those who do work, as someone wrote, who works
+If people work there, they earn about 1200 dalasis. € 1, - is now about 39 dalasis.
+It is expected that as a family form a social network.
+The Gambians That is, that they also take care of those who have no income.
+That puts a heavy burden on those who do work, like someone wrote, who works

 For example, our watchman (guard our compound) says: "I want a bank account.
-If I have money in the bank and my brother is asking for money, I can say that I do not have it.
-If I have money in my pocket, I can not say.
-"He has now arranged with our compound owners (Dutch) that they save half of his salary for him.
-Himself he can not.
-This will not apply to all Gambians and I do not know if something like that happened to money that was meant for the clinic, but it is something which is common here.
+If I have are money in the bank and my brother is asking for money, I can say that I do not have it.
+If I have money in my pocket, I can not say that.
+"He has now arranged with our compound owners (Dutch) that they save half of his wages for him.
+He himself can not.
+This will not apply to all Gambians and I do not know if something like that happened to money that was meant for the clinic, but it is something which is very common here.